First Digital USD (FDUSD) Price Reaches $1.00 on Exchanges

 First Digital USD Profile

-First Digital USD was first traded on May 29th, 2023.
-First Digital USD’s total supply is 3,306,729,237 tokens.
+First Digital USD launched on May 29th, 2023.
+First Digital USD’s total supply is 3,252,537,340 tokens.
 First Digital USD’s official Twitter account is @fdlabshq.
-The official website for First Digital USD is firstdigitallabs.com.
+First Digital USD’s official website is firstdigitallabs.com.

-It is usually not possible to purchase alternative cryptocurrencies such as First Digital USD directly using US dollars.
-Investors seeking to acquire First Digital USD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase First Digital USD using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as First Digital USD directly using US dollars.
+Investors seeking to trade First Digital USD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy First Digital USD using one of the aforementioned exchanges.

 Receive News & Updates for First Digital USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for First Digital USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.